 Again, I'm not sure where to place this digital telescope, which is of course in a different class than every other instrument on this list.
 I can set it up and align its go-to software within seconds.
 Thereafter it slews effortlessly from one deep space object after another that I could never even glimpse - let alone observe - with even the TEC 140.
 Imagine being able to admire white dwarfs, and nebulae in other galaxies, from the light-polluted heart of a major city, using a telescope that you can slip easily into a large backpack.
 I never would have thought that was possible.

 So why isn't it higher in these rankings?
 For one, seeing the cosmos through a screen - even if that screen is at the bottom of an eyepiece - is just not the same as seeing it through fine glass.
 There is a level of separation you feel when looking at a screen that you just don't get while peering through the transparent glass of a fine refractor, which can feel like an extension of the eye.
 Second, the resolution of the sensor, the relatively constrained field of view, and the inadequacy of the eyepiece - which gives you the sense that you're looking down a well at a distant television - all detract from the experience.
 I probably reach for this telescope more than any other - it's just so convenient, and there's so much to see in deep space - but I can't place it any higher on this list.
-Maybe I'll feel differently about its successor, which debuts in just two months.
+Maybe I'll feel differently about its successor, the EVScope 2, which debuts in just two months.

 Technically, the TV 85 gathers almost twice as much light as this little telescope.
 Yet line up both instruments to observe the Moon at low or medium power, and the first thing that stands out is the perfectly color-free views in the FS-60Q.
 In these pages I compared pictures of the Moon that I took with the FS-60Q to those I took using the APM 140, and I could almost not tell the difference.
 The view of Mars at opposition was similarly baffling.
 You'd think that the 60Q would be in a different class than the much bigger telescopes, but for low- or medium-power lunar and planetary observing that was not always the case.
 To top it off, the Takahashi build quality is (predictably) excellent, and you can actually unscrew the optical tube so the separate halves fit in a mid-sized backpack.
 Imagine that!